 Although the caregiver may be doing all the “heavy lifting” of parenting a niece, nephew, grandson or granddaughter, the relative caregiver does not have the same status vis a vis the child as a biological or legal parent of the child.
 Thus, although the relative is fulfilling all the responsibilities of parenthood, he or she is not afforded the rights of parenthood.
 This can complicate the ongoing care of the child and the relative’s ability to raise the child.

 Adoption of the child by the relative caregiver establishes legally the parent-child relationship already existing between the child and the relative and affords all the legal protections of the parent-child relationship, including such things as child support, succession of property upon the parent’s death, and all other laws that affect parents and children.
 The legal process for adoption involves the termination of the legal and/or biological parental rights and the finalization of the relative’s adoption of the child.
 Through adoption, the child is the child of the grandparent, aunt, uncle, or other relative just as though born to him or her, and the adopting relative obligates himself or herself for such things as child support as well as all other parental responsibilities and liabilities with respect to the child and has full parental prerogatives and rights with respect to the child.
-If the relative caregiver is related to the child within the third degree of consanguinity (such as a grandparent, aunt, uncle, or adult sibling), Florida law provides for a unified legal process and does not require the adopting relative to have a home study.
+If the relative caregiver is related to the child within the third degree of consanguinity (such as a grandparent, aunt, uncle, or adult sibling), Florida law provides for a unified legal process and does not require the adopting relative to have a home study, unless subsidy is being pursued.